wendlerc/llm_labels/README.md

 # Using Large Language Model Embeddings as Targets

-In this repo I investigated the utility of embedding the class labels of a classification task (e.g., CIFAR100) using GPT3.
+In this repo we investigated the utility of embedding the class labels of a classification task (e.g., CIFAR100) using GPT3.
-In particular, I was interested whether the GPT3 embeddings of class labels serve as better targets for classification models, and, whether they can be used to obtain zero-shot performance.
+In particular, we were interested whether the GPT3 embeddings of class labels serve as better targets for classification models, and, whether they can be used to obtain zero-shot performance.

 The general approach is to embed the strings corresponding to the class labels or descriptions of the class labels using GPT3 and